drewjocham/mongo-migration-tool/INSTALL.md

 ## Building from Source

-Build mongo-essential from source code.
+Build mongo-migration from source code.

 ### Prerequisites